-The UVic Sustainability Project is an organization within the University of Victoria's Student Society.
+The UVic Sustainability Movement is an organization within the University of Victoria's Student Society.
 We are comprised of students from different faculties around campus and do not tolerate judgement or any form of oppression.

-The purposes of the UVSP are:
+The purposes of the UVSM are:

 To build a more cohesive university community that works together to address issues of concern and importance regarding the sustainability of our institution and community.